 You can see happened after the gallery.

 A little bit of background, before we get to the actual coffee.
 Shin Coffee (one of a chain of three, which roasts all its own coffee) is very much in the speciality coffee shop mould: it even has “speciality coffee” written on the window.
-It’s so on-trend in look and feel that I could have walked into a coffee shop anywhere in the world.
+It’s so on-trend in look and feel that I felt that I could be walking into a coffee shop anywhere in the world.
 Not that this is a criticism, particularly as I like the look.

 Even better, from my perspective, is that Shin only roasts and serves Arabica coffee, making heavy use of Vietnamese-grown coffee (Vietnam is the world’s second-largest coffee producer, by the way, although most of it is Robusta) which it blends with other coffee from around the world.

 Before I plucked up the courage to try the cà phê phin, I had a rather excellent cappuccino, made with a blend of Ethiopian and Vietnamese coffee.
 With that behind me, I thought I’d give the cà phê phin a go.
-If it was going to be good anywhere, it was going to be here.
+If anywhere was going to have good traditional coffee, it was going to be here.